JieZheng-ShanghaiTech/KG4SL/README.md

     scikit-learn 0.24.0
     matplotlib 3.3.3

-    note: You can install all the packages through the command 'pip install -r pip_install.txt'.
+    Note: You can install all required packages through the command 'pip install -r pip_install.txt'.

  ## Supplementary Files:
  Results of some additional experiments can be found in the [Supplementary Materials](https://github.com/JieZheng-ShanghaiTech/KG4SL/blob/main/Supplementary_materials.pdf).